How long does a mortgage offer last?

 If you are turned down for a mortgage offer extension, you will need to reapply for a mortgage.

 It used to be fairly simple to get a mortgage offer extension, but the recent rises in interest rates and inflation have made things more challenging.
-As a result, more would-be buyers are having their request for a mortgage offer extension refused.
-Rising interest rates are making mortgages less affordable for people, and those who passed affordability checks with their initial mortgage application may no longer do so.
+Mortgage interest rates are quite reactive in the current market, which means mortgage products can be withdrawn from the market with little notice.

 If the lender turns down your request for a mortgage offer extension, it’s worth exploring your options with a mortgage advisor.
 Different mortgage lenders have different lending criteria.
 This means there may be some lenders who are more likely to approve your application than others.